Skip to main content

 One aspect where the INOX holds an advantage is in its design and comfort.
 I personally prefer stainless steel bracelets over rubber or resin straps.
 Upgrading the Duro to a stainless steel bracelet would cost an additional $20 to $50, bringing the total to around $75 to $100—close to the price of the INOX.

-Additionally, I’m not a fan of diver-style watches, as I prefer more straightforward rugged designs like the Seiko SKX-007.
+Additionally, I’m not a fan of diver-style watches, as I prefer more straightforward rugged designs.
 The INOX does not attempt to be anything other than a durable quartz watch, which aligns with my personal style.

 Final Thoughts